How to Fix E1 Error Code on Bosch SHPM88Z75N (Built-In)

 Step 4: Test the NTC Temperature Sensor

 Locate the NTC sensor clipped near the heating element and disconnect its two-wire harness.
-Set your multimeter to resistance (Ω) mode and probe both terminals — at room temperature you should read approximately 10,000–12,000 ohms.
-A reading of zero or infinite resistance confirms the sensor is faulty and must be replaced.
+Set your multimeter to resistance (Ω) mode and probe both terminals — at room temperature, you should read approximately 10,000–12,000 ohms.
+If you get a reading of zero or infinite resistance, the sensor is faulty and needs to be replaced.

 Step 5: Test the Heating Element